The College of New Jersey once again is the top public college in U.S. News and World Report’s list of Regional Universities (North).

 Money Magazine’s college ranking considers quality, affordability and outcomes.
-Among 705 colleges and universities, Money ranks TCNJ 94 nationally.
+Among 711 colleges and universities, Money ranks TCNJ 24th in the nation and 14th among all public colleges and universities.
 It is the top public institution in New Jersey.

 According to a new report by Money magazine, TCNJ is one of 20 public colleges nationwide—and one of only two in the state—that are “most likely to pay off financially.”

 TCNJ ranks #6 and is the only New Jersey school on the list.

 The College of New Jersey has again been selected as one of the best and most interesting schools in the 2016 updated edition of the bestselling college guide book, Fiske Guide to Colleges.